Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Introduction

-Formalizing the latter concept has lead us to a more general notion of a multilinear differential operator algebra, which in turn required extrapolating the basic notions of the differential calculus and D-modules from the realm of associative algebras to the case of operads.
-In particular, a sufficiently flexible analog of the notion of a filtration of an associative algebra for linear operads was deemed necessary.
-Indeed, one may recall that differential operators on a commutative $\bbk$-algebra $A$, where $\bbk$ is a field, are defined in terms of a filtration
+Formalizing the latter concept has lead us to a more general notion of a formal multilinear differential operator algebra, which in turn required extrapolating some basic notions of the differential calculus and {\it D}-modules from the realm of associative algebras to the case of operads. \revnm{added}{In a sense, this may be regarded as an approach to the general notion of a deformation quantization of an algebra over a linear operad.}

+\paragraph{\textbf{Multifiltrations and the differential calculus for operads.}} As we recall, differential operators on a commutative associative $\bbk$-algebra $A$, where $\bbk$ is a field, are defined in terms of a filtration